-Searchmetrics (founded in 2010) works to offer data-driven insights that help inform your content marketing and SEO strategies.
+Searchmetrics (founded in 2010) is a global provider of search data and software solutions that offers powerful insights to help inform your content marketing and SEO strategies.

 To help achieve this lofty goal, it has four main modules.

-- Research Cloud.
 SEOs can use this tool to get an analysis of the SEO landscape.
-The Research Cloud analyzes your existing pages and assigns your domain an SEO Visibility score, that’s supposed to help gauge the impact of your domain in the SERP.
+The Research Cloud analyzes your existing pages and assigns your domain an SEO Visibility score, which helps you gauge the impact of your domain in the SERPs.

-- Content Experience.
-The Searchmetrics Content Experience — which will be the main focus of this article — deals with writing content that is data-driven and designed to rank in the SERP.
+The Searchmetrics Content Experience — which will be the main focus of this article — deals with writing content that’s data-driven and designed to rank in the SERPs.

-- Search Experience.
-Search Experience lets your SEO track keyword performance across your content campaigns and your competitors’.
+Search Experience lets your SEO track keyword performance across your and your competitors’ content campaigns.
 This way, your team knows if your efforts are working or if you need to update your strategy.

-- Site Experience.
-Site Experience helps with technical SEO, by offering tools such as internal link validation, advanced auditing for common indexing issues, and providing actionable next steps for any high-risk issues that could adversely affect traffic.
+Site Experience helps with technical SEO by offering tools such as internal link validation, advanced auditing for common indexing issues, and providing actionable next steps for any high-risk issues that could adversely affect traffic.